J’ai quelque chose de nouveau!

 *Take advantage of daytime classes!
 Ontario’s Education Act permits absence from school for music lessons!
 Section 21(2)(e)

-*Home Materials for new students include Kindrmusik tote bag, Glockenspiel instrument, Activity Pages Folder, Songbook, CD, Attendance Stickers and Games Bag.
+*Home Materials include a canvas Kindrmusik tote bag, glockenspiel instrument, two-string dulcimer, and recorder.
+Each of the four semesters has its own Activity Pages Folder, Songbook, CD, Attendance Stickers and Games Bag for music games.

 What A Parent and Child Will Experience in Class: